5 Reasons your Bottom Line NEEDS Happy People

 4. Fewer Leavers

-Businesses who report high levels of engagement experience 40% fewer leavers within their organisation.
+Businesses that report high levels of engagement experience 40% fewer leavers within their organisation.
 That’s fewer disengaged people working their notice and money saved on hiring replacement staff; not to mention the indirect costs of training a new starter and them only being able to add real value to the team when they become completely proficient in their role (usually around 6 months into the job).

 5. Higher Productivity